(E. Black is a regular contributor to this site. Her full collection of articles may be found here.)

 This researcher understands the motif of the Underground Railroad during slavery of Africans in the US as descriptive of how Samuel Morris, George Baker Jr. and Jim Jones as separate individuals may have viewed the work that each was trying to accomplish for racial equality and social justice.

 On the Fairmount Avenue sect, see Jill Watts, God, Harlem, U.S.A.: The Father Divine Story (Berkeley, University of California Press, 1995), 27-31.
 The Church of the Living God and later the Peace Mission Movement were founded by George Hickerson (see Addendum #3) and George Baker Jr., respectively, both former high level lieutenants of Samuel Morris, Peoples Temple was created by Jim Jones, who was profoundly impacted by the works and legacy of George Baker Jr. as Father Divine.
 Jim Jones met Father Divine on several occasions and maintained a corresponding acquaintance with him up to Divine’s death in 1965.
-He also publically claimed the right to succeed him as the head of the Peace Mission Movement as early as 1958 – seven years before Divine’s death – but it wasn’t until the early 70s that the Temple leader made an unsuccessful bid the assume the leadership mantle.
+He also publicly claimed the right to succeed him as the head of the Peace Mission Movement as early as 1958 – seven years before Divine’s death – but it wasn’t until the early 70s that the Temple leader made an unsuccessful bid the assume the leadership mantle.

 Watts, 27-31 and notes.